Create and modify VBA Macros in Word documents

-The following example shows how you can create an Word VBA module in C# and VB.NET.
+The following example shows how you can create a VBA macro (module) in Word using GemBox.Document in your C# and VB.NET applications.

 using GemBox.Document;